GIfatahTH/navigation_builder/README.md

 * `myNavigator.back()`:  Pop the top-most route off the route stack.
   You can pass a result to complete the future that had been returned from pushing the popped route.
-  This is exactly equivalent to `RM.navigate.back()`.
+  This is exactly equivalent to `myNavigator.back()`.
 You still can use both with Navigator 2.
   ```dart
   void back<T extends Object>([T? result])
   ```

 * `myNavigator.forceBack()`:  Pop the top-most route off the route stack with all pageless route associated with it and without calling `onNavigateBack` hook.
-  This is exactly equivalent to `RM.navigate.forceBack()`.
+  This is exactly equivalent to `myNavigator.forceBack()`.
   ```dart
   void forceBack<T extends Object>([T? result])
   ```